Forex Trading Malaysia

 However, we will focus on the popular currencies here.
 The popular currencies and their codes are listed below:

 Forex currencies are traded in pairs written as Base Currency/Quote Currency – GBP/USD

 Currency pairs could be major, minor, or exotic.
 Let us discuss them below.

 The major currency pairs quote the USD alongside another major currency.
 The USD is part of 90% of all trades in the forex market.

-They usually have the USD one side of the quote either as base or quote currency.
+They usually have the USD on one side of the quote either as the base or quote currency.
 Examples in order of popularity are: